Foras – Perfume Inspired By The Outdoors

 “We moved to Folkestone from Broadstairs in the spring of 2021.
 My girlfriend and I have been visiting for about 6 years before then, as the town has such a nice vibe to it.
 Everyone is really friendly, and it has everything we need in terms of independent shops, high street shops, a cinema, everything.

 “I’ve always wanted a shop, and this space is rather kooky.
 It’s small, without a huge shop window, but it’s a bit like walking into someone’s house.
 The door and entrance hall give it that feel.
-There’s a big studio room in the back which is going to be Soul Star Sound Therapy and Reiki Healing run by Di Burns.
+There’s a big studio room in the back which is Soul Star Sound Therapy and Reiki Healing run by Di Burns.
 It fits with our ethos here and it turns the shop into more of a community space.”

 “I’ve been working in the industry for nearly 10 years now.
 My job has been to create formulations and products for different companies.
 This is my first range as myself and it’s been rather special to make.
 Each fragrance is inspired by a different natural idea.
 The whole theme of the shop is to connect more with the outdoors and the natural world, so these fragrances reflect that.